 Functions and Benefits of Longan Aril

 Firstly, Longan Aril can nourish the blood.
 This herb is used to promote good circulation of qi and blood in the human body too.
 Thus, it is often used to address Blood Deficiency in the body, especially symptoms that are affecting the Heart and Spleen.
 For example, Longan Aril can help to relieve symptoms such as palpitations, headaches, dizziness, breathlessness, pale complexion and weak pulse.
-Also, Longan Aril can be combined with Kidney and Liver tonifying herbs to nourish yin, enrich blood and benefit qi after one is recovering from an illness, anemia, or to replenish blood loss after birth.
+Also, Longan Aril can be combined with Kidney and Liver tonifying herbs to nourish yin, enrich blood and benefit qi after one is recovering from an illness, anaemia, or to replenish blood loss after birth.

 Secondly, Longan Aril can calm the spirit.
 By strengthening the Heart, Longan Aril can help to relieve rapid heartbeat, insomnia, forgetfulness and anxiety disorders associated with Blood and Qi Deficiency.
 Combined with other herbs such as ganoderma and spirit poria, Longan Aril can thus promote tranquility.

 Thirdly, Longan Aril can relieve fatigue, especially mental fatigue.
 It is believed to be able to increase physical stamina too.
 As the Heart is vital to one’s state of mind, this herb can also help to promote higher quality sleep by strengthening the Heart.

 Fourthly, Longan Aril can increase sex drive and improve vitality in both men and women by strengthening the Spleen.
 It can also help to address sexual dysfunction symptoms.